txoof/slimpi_epd/README.md

 ### Additional Plugins
 Additional plugins can be added to the Pluins folder.
-Plugins must include a function `get_time()` which requires no parameters. `get_time()` must return a dictionary that may include strings, paths to image files or PIL.Image objects.
+Plugins must include a function `update()` which requires no parameters. `update()` must return a dictionary that may include strings, paths to image files or PIL.Image objects.

-Please add modules to the project with a pull request on Git Hub.
+Additional modules pulls on github are encouraged and welcome!

-A layout that uses the keys returned by `get_time()` must be added to the `layouts.py` (see layouts section above).
+A layout that uses the keys returned by the function `update()` must be added to the `layouts.py` (see layouts section above).

-Plugins that use any python modules other than those listed in `Pipfile`.
-Alternatively, use any modules desired and then rebuild SlimPi.
+SlimPi must be rebuilt if plugins use any python modules other than those listed in `Pipfile`.

 **Note**: PyInstlaler will likely fail to find any additional modules specified in a plugin; these will need to be specified using the `hiddenimports=[]` setting in `slimpi.spec` when building.